JacobPaxton/data_science_notes/notes_v2.md

 <!-- Polished -->
 ## Data Structures Basics
+### Array
+- Linear data structure
+### Stack
+- Linear data structure
+### Queue
+- Linear data structure
+### Linked List
+- Linear data structure
+- Many element+pointer combos where a combo's pointers reference prev/next combo
+- Excellent at handling problemsets involving sorting long arrays
+    * Just update two neighbor combos' pointers; no need to update entire array
+- Compiled languages ex: C++ incorporate pointers natively, easy linked list
+- Interpreted languages ex: Python don't incorporate pointers, avoid linked list
+- The element+pointer combo (one item in the linked list) is a "head"
+- The "head" is split into the data (a la payload) and the pointer(s)
+- A linked list's pointers can be simply-linked, doubly-linked, and/or circular
+    * Simple: link next, doubly: link next & prev, circular: last link to first
+- Because there's no structure, a linked list is usually deleted by a function
+### Graph
+- Non-linear data structure
+### Tree
+- Non-linear data structure
 ### Class
 - The blueprints of an object
 - Contains attributes (descriptors) and methods (functions)